pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli server info [COMMAND-OPTIONS]

-      Display the brand information on theWBEM Server.
+      Display general information on the Server.

+      Displays general information on the current server includeing brand, namespaces, etc.

     Options:
       -h, --help  Show this message and exit.